ansible/awx/docs/docsite/rst/administration/oauth2_token_auth.rst

 .. note::

     You can only use the ``authorization code`` type to acquire an access token when using an application.
-When integrating an external webapp with |at|, that webapp may need to create OAuth2 Tokens on behalf of users in that other webapp.
-Creating an application in the controller with the ``authorization code`` grant type is the preferred way to do this because:
+When integrating an external webapp with AWX, that webapp may need to create OAuth2 Tokens on behalf of users in that other webapp.
+Creating an application in AWX with the ``authorization code`` grant type is the preferred way to do this because:

-    - this allows an external application to obtain a token from the controller for a user, using their credentials.
+    - this allows an external application to obtain a token from AWX for a user, using their credentials.
     - compartmentalized tokens issued for a particular application allows those tokens to be easily managed (revoke all tokens associated with that application without having to revoke *all* tokens in the system, for example)

  To create an application named *AuthCodeApp* with the ``authorization-code`` grant type, perform a POST to the ``/api/v2/applications/`` endpoint: